starima74/combining-unbiased-and-possibly-biased-estimators/readme.txt

 "Table3sub.R", and
 "Table4sub.R".

-Note, Table4sub.R file generates data for Table 4 and 5 in the manuscript, which uses a real dataset owned by the Medical College of Wisconsisn (MCW).
+Note, Table4sub.R file generates data for Tables 4 and 5 in the manuscript, which use a real dataset owned by the Medical College of Wisconsisn (MCW).
-Access to real data is available to qualified researchers after receiving approval from the data owner (MCW) and its IRB office.
+Access to the real data is available to qualified researchers after receiving approval from the data owner (MCW) and its IRB office.